 The current mobile communications standards, especially 5G, allow connection speeds that are often on a par with those in the office, and Rates with unlimited data volume enable carefree work at any location.
 The advantage of this location-independent and individual Internet connection is now causing manufacturers to follow suit and more and more notebooks are becoming LTE or 5G capable.

 Most of these devices still use a physical SIM card and 4G LTE, but the first 5G models are also already on the market and will probably soon be joined by other devices, especially with eSIM.

 The advantages for users are obvious: If you connect a notebook directly to the mobile network, you're always online.
 Open it up, get started, and you're done.
 No more annoying hotspot setup, no more slow insecure public WLAN, everything integrated and on one device.
 In addition, cellular also provides an individual secured connection for the device, which makes working with sensitive data on the go even more secure.
 We already discussed these advantages in an earlier article .

 We have also already discussed why we think cellular is a promising choice for Internet connectivity at home in another article .
 The increasing trend of remote working and the growing need for location-independent connectivity make SIM-enabled notebooks products in demand.
-We believe it is only a matter of time before connectivity via cellular becomes a standard in this product segment as well.
+We think it is only a matter of time before connectivity via mobile communications becomes a standard in this product segment as well.

 We already supply the necessary data SIM , graded according to the required speed, including 5G and, of course, as an eSIM!